 From Kedidi's perspective, she was caught in Badik's trap in a magical bird form, and she freed herself by singing a lament to invoke kindness and pity in Badik.
 That was the first time she used her spell song to free herself from the trap set by Badik.
 In the TSoK context, the lament is a song expressing sorrow and grief (Bartlett, 2020).
 Rosand (1979) expresses that the lament is a soliloquy of emotional climax as intense manifestation is followed by a resolution of the action within a narrative structure.
-Therefore, the subcategory "a lament is sung" of the victimised-hero was applied to Kedidi.
-It was discovered that she sang the lament twice in the folktale, a similar but distinctive lament which unfettered her from two different complications.
-Figure 5 shows that the first lament employed the phrase trapped, and the second ensnared.
-Both phrases carry analogous connotations.
-The former represents the use of a trap to capture, but the latter alludes to the use of trickery to lure into a trap (Writing Tips, 2019).
-The current study interprets that Kedidi felt in her magical bird form that she was caught in the trap literally.
-However, as a wife, she sang the lament for the second time to escape an undesirable situation that upset her deeply.
-It is believed that Kedidi felt she was tricked into a situation she considered a metaphorical trap.
-The metaphorical trap that caged Kedidi explains the ensnared phrase used in the second lament.
-In the later structure of TSoK, Kedidi became the wife of Badik, the man who freed her from the literal trap the first time.
-Nevertheless, Badik was a different man in the marriage, tormenting her emotionally and causing her to feel trapped in the marriage.
-Thus, the first lament was to free Kedidi from the literal trap and the second lament was from a metaphor trap of the marriage.
+Therefore, the subcategory "a lament is sung" of the victimised hero was applied to Kedidi.
+It was discovered that she sang the lament twice in the folktale-a similar but distinctive lament that unfettered her from two different complications.
+(See Appendix C, Figure C2 for visualisation.)
+The first lament employed the phrase trapped, and the second, ensnared.
+Both phrases carry analogous connotations: the former represents the use of a trap to capture, while the latter alludes to the use of trickery to lure into a trap (Writing Tips, 2019).

+The current study interprets that Kedidi, in her magical bird form, perceived herself as literally caught in a trap.
+However, as a wife, she sang the second lament to escape an emotionally distressing situation.
+It is believed that Kedidi felt tricked into a condition she considered a metaphorical trap.
+The metaphorical entrapment that caged Kedidi explains the phrase ensnared used in the second lament.
+In the later structure of TSoK, Kedidi became the wife of Badik, the man who initially freed her.
+Nevertheless, Badik's changed behavior in the marriage tormented her emotionally, making her feel trapped once again.
+Thus, the first lament was to free Kedidi from a literal trap, and the second, from a metaphorical one.